Greater celandine

 Is greater celandine a weed?

 Greater celandine is a wildflower, commonly found on roadside verges, at the base of hedgerows, on waste ground and in open woodland.
-Although not a UK native, it has been naturalised here for over 500 years and supports a variety of our wildlife, including bees and flies that pollinate its flowers, ground-active invertebrates that find shelter in its tall, dense foliage and ants that feed on and disperse its seed.
+It is an archaeophyte (introduced by humans before 1500 and now naturalised) and supports a variety of our wildlife, including bees and flies that pollinate its flowers, ground-active invertebrates that find shelter in its tall, dense foliage and ants that feed on and disperse its seed.

 As greater celandine flowers over a long period, from late spring to early autumn, it makes a valuable addition to a wildlife garden or damp meadow.
 Its sunny yellow flowers also provide attractive ground cover under trees and in lightly shaded, woodland-edge borders.